 Secure Data Creation Award

-Nominations should include clear evidence of the creation, linkage or engineering of, or improvement to, the accessibility, availability or functionality of secure data already, or intended to be, available in a Trusted Research Environment managed by the ONS, the SRS or the IDS.
+This award will celebrate the creation, linkage or engineering of, or improvement to, the accessibility or availability of secure data already, or intended to be, available in a Trusted Research Environment managed by the ONS, the Secure Research Service (SRS), or the Integrated Data Service (IDS).

 Organisational Excellence Award